-CHARLOTTESVILLE, Va. -- The family of a 93-year-old veteran in Charlottesville cannot understand why the Veterans Administration has taken more than 16 months to approve a pension application.
+CHARLOTTESVILLE, Va. -- The family of a 93-year-old veteran in Charlottesville cannot understand why the U.S. Department of Veterans Affairs (VA) has taken more than 16 months to approve a pension application.

 “It’s very frustrating.
 He deserves this.
 He earned it,” Dr. Bob Horn tells the Problem Solvers.